Table of Contents

 • Some EasyAR features must rely on motion tracking.

-• Features do not fully depend on motion tracking but perform better on devices that support motion tracking.
+• Features not fully dependent on motion tracking but perform better on motion tracking-supported devices.

-• Some features can operate independently of motion tracking.
+• Some features work independently of motion tracking.

 Note

-The EasyAR Mega feature does not rely on motion tracking, but the optimal Mega experience can be achieved on devices that support motion tracking.
+EasyAR Mega does not rely on motion tracking, but delivers optimal performance on motion tracking-supported devices.

 Note